rust-lang/book/second-edition/src/ch15-02-deref.md

 Rust does deref coercion when it finds types and trait implementations in three
 cases:

-* From `&T` to `&U` when `T: Deref<Target=U>`.
+* From `&T` to `&U` when `T: Deref<Target=U>`
-* From `&mut T` to `&mut U` when `T: DerefMut<Target=U>`.
+* From `&mut T` to `&mut U` when `T: DerefMut<Target=U>`
-* From `&mut T` to `&U` when `T: Deref<Target=U>`.
+* From `&mut T` to `&U` when `T: Deref<Target=U>`

 The first two cases are the same except for mutability.
-The first case says that if you have a `&T`, and `T` implements `Deref` to some type `U`, you can get a `&U` transparently.
+The first case states that if you have a `&T`, and `T` implements `Deref` to some type `U`, you can get a `&U` transparently.
 The second case states that the same deref coercion happens for mutable references.

-The last case is trickier: Rust will also coerce a mutable reference to an immutable one.
-The reverse is *not* possible though: immutable references will never coerce to mutable ones.
+The third case is trickier: Rust will also coerce a mutable reference to an immutable one.
+But the reverse is *not* possible: immutable references will never coerce to mutable references.
 Because of the borrowing rules, if you have a mutable reference, that mutable reference must be the only reference to that data (otherwise, the program wouldn’t compile).
 Converting one mutable reference to one immutable reference will never break the borrowing rules.
-Converting an immutable reference to a mutable reference would require that there was only one immutable reference to that data, and the borrowing rules don’t guarantee that.
+Converting an immutable reference to a mutable reference would require that there is only one immutable reference to that data, and the borrowing rules don’t guarantee that.
 Therefore, Rust can’t make the assumption that converting an immutable reference to a mutable reference is possible.